X2Go remote desktop¶

 If a ‘Session Preferences’ window doesn’t appear, then select Session -> New Session from the file menu

 Host: Choose from a host in the table below.
-I recommend choosing a host with the fewest Users.
+I recommend choosing nx1.neuro.berkeley.edu or nx2.neuro.berkeley.edu, which offer more CPUs at a higher speed.

 Login: Type your username on the Neuro cluster